Gerbang Pembayaran Nasional

-Gerbang Pembayaran Nasional, also known as National Payment Gateway or by its abbreviation, GPN, is an interbank network in Indonesia initiated by Bank Indonesia.
+Gerbang Pembayaran Nasional (GPN) is an interbank network in Indonesia initiated by Bank Indonesia.
 GPN is a system consisting of standards, switching, and services built through a set of rules and mechanisms to integrate various instruments and payment channels nationwide.
 Launched on 4 December 2017, in Jakarta through Bank Indonesia Regulation No.19/8/PBI/2017 and the Regulation of Members of the Board of Governors No.19/10/PADG/2017 regarding Gerbang Pembayaran Nasional (National Payment Gateway), GPN localises the banking payment system in Indonesia which was previously concentrated on multinational payment card services corporations such as Visa and Mastercard.

 GPN is integrated with national QR code payment standard QRIS and interbank transfer standard BI-Fast.

 It is mandatory for banking customers in Indonesia to have at least one GPN card for domestic offline transactions.

+Background and establishment

+Before the establishment of GPN, Indonesia's retail payment infrastructure was characterised by separate payment networks with limited interconnection and interoperability.
+Bank Indonesia identified this fragmentation as an obstacle to creating an integrated national retail payment ecosystem and subsequently developed GPN together with the domestic payment-system industry.

+Bank Indonesia issued Regulation No. 19/8/PBI/2017 concerning the National Payment Gateway in 2017.
+The regulation established GPN policy through the interconnection of switching networks in order to create interoperability within the national payment system.
+Detailed implementation provisions were subsequently established through Regulation of Members of the Board of Governors No. 19/10/PADG/2017, which took effect on 20 September 2017.

+GPN was formally launched in Jakarta on 4 December 2017.
+At its launch, Bank Indonesia described three principal objectives: establishing an interconnected and interoperable payment ecosystem capable of domestic authorisation, clearing and settlement; strengthening consumer protection and the security of transaction data; and simplifying connections between participants in the national payment infrastructure.

+The framework was also intended to allow payment instruments issued by one participating institution to be used through infrastructure operated by another participant.
+Bank Indonesia described this principle at the launch as enabling transactions across different banks, instruments and payment channels.